AndrewJakubowicz/explainmypet.com/content/posts/vaccinations-for-cats.md

 Additional vaccines are only considered if your cat spends time outdoors or if it lives in a household where other cats spend time outdoors.
 Lets take a look at

 ### Feline leukemia virus or FeLV
+It is recommended that all young cats less than a year should be vaccinated for FeLV and boostered 1 year later.
+At this time the need for vaccination based on lifestyle can be reassessed.

 ### Feline immunodeficiency virus or FIV